My name is Matt Leming — I'm an affordable housing advocate, a renter, and a scientist, proudly representing Medford as a City Councilor

 2. Nonprofit support.
 Medford has for far too long left various actors involved in housing justice unengaged with our community.
 I will forge new partnerships with such entities, such as community development corporations and various nonprofits, and invite them to play a role, alongside the City, in the housing solutions that the community needs.

 3. Revenue towards the Affordable Housing Trust (AHT).
 Affordable housing is difficult to pay for.
 The AHT is a fund that can be used to support affordable housing projects.
 Medford only implemented one in 2023.
 The next step is to build up revenue streams to put money into the AHT.
-Once state law allows the City Council to do so, implementing a real-estate transfer fee that does not affect single homeowners would be another critical funding source, and I will work assertively to ensure its passage.
+Once state law allows the City Council to do so, implementing a real-estate transfer fee that does not affect average homeowners would be another critical funding source, and I will work assertively to ensure its passage.

 4. Put affordable housing near the Green Line extension.
 In keeping with the MBTA Communities Act, we need to encourage and attract affordable housing developers to build affordable housing near the new Green Line Extension.
 I am committed to this process, and I will work in my capacity as a Councilor to determine what residents’ concerns are, what the City Council’s responsibilities are, and consult with those most knowledgeable to ensure that Medford takes advantage of this opportunity to produce housing that is convenient and accessible to our GLX terminal.